 What are polymers used for?
 Polymers are used in: Packaging, Containers, Insulation, Electric Cable Insulators, Clothing, Furniture, Vinyl Flooring, Adhesives, Laminating Sheets, Jeweler, CDs, and they have some medical uses.

-Materials Science is a new exciting field that encompasses polymer chemistry and plastics engineering of materials to synthesize and to create custom or brand new materials with specific products for specific uses.
+Materials Science is a new and exciting field that encompasses polymer chemistry and plastics engineering of materials to synthesize and create custom or brand new materials with specific products for specific uses.
 Materials scientists make products, coatings, superconductive materials, fuel cells, and integrated circuit chips.
-Particularly exciting are medical applications: scientists are designing materials that interface with human tissue for medical device implants and prosthetic limbs, and even adhesives that can be used as glue for eye injuries.
+Particularly exciting are medical applications where scientists are designing materials that interface with human tissue for medical device implants and prosthetic limbs, and even adhesives that can be used as glue for eye injuries.

-Marilyn earned her MS from the University of Wisconsin-Madison, the top Materials Chemistry program in the country.
+Marilyn earned her MS in Materials Chemistry from the University of Wisconsin-Madison, one of the top-ranked Chemistry programs in the country.
 While in grad school, Marilyn taught Analytical Chemistry and General Chemistry, and she also won the “Commended Teacher and Laboratory Instructor” award.
 Since graduating, Marilyn has taught AP Chemistry, Organic Chemistry, and General Chemistry at top-performing high schools.
 Each year, her students earn a 4.5/5 average on their AP tests and consistently score between 760-800 on the SAT II.
 Marilyn is entering her fifth summer with the Boston Leadership Institute and always receives rave reviews!

 Our Programs are Featured on the National Association for Gifted Children Website